justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; One previous implementation of MCTS is by the researchers at Google Deepmind when developing AlphaGo (**CITE**).
 Their method was based on treating the game of go like a search tree, where they would store the action value (i.e., how strong the move is), visit count, and prior probability for each move (e.g., "leaf").
 This allowed the model to visit infrequently made moves with higher probability, followed by a playout in order to collect a sample action value.
 However, since in Catan the board is randomly chosen, the idea of designing a search tree relative to board position seemed inneffective.
 The sample space is patently too large.
 One could try to program a MCTS algorithm which takes into account how often each individual move occurs, regardless of the board position, but I decided upon something simpler.

-&emsp; I implemented a more naive version of MCTS: I gave each move a 1/1000 chance of being chosen randomly, and if a move was in fact selected, then the rest of the game went without a random move.
-I decided upon this probability as it provided a 30% chance that a random setup move would be picked, i.e., one of the initial settlements or roads, along with a good distribution of middle to late game random moves, in practice.
+&emsp; I implemented a more naive version of MCTS: I gave each move a 1/1000 chance of being chosen randomly, and if a move was in fact selected, then the rest of the game was played out without a random move.
+I decided upon this probability as it provided a 30% chance that a setup move would be picked, i.e., one of the initial settlements or roads, along with a good distribution of middle to late game random moves, in practice.

 ### AdamW